In this article, I’ve handpicked the 10 best performance coaches and will share everything you need to know about performance coaching.

 Look for things like years of experience, skills, and commitment to ongoing professional development.

-If so, you’ve made a great choice, as the global demand for performance coaching is growing.
+If so, you’ve made a great choice, as the global demand for this type of career coaching is growing.

-Although coaching is an unregulated industry — meaning anyone can call themselves a “coach” — the best way to develop your coaching skills is to become a certified performance coach.
+Although coaching is an unregulated industry — meaning anyone can call themselves a “coach” — the best way to develop your coaching skills is to become a certified performance coach courtesy of the International Coaching Federation.

 This will help your future clients place their trust in you and set your business up for success.